seanlubbers1/PantryPro/README.md

 # Serverlesss GenAI Chatbot with OpenAI and App Engine

-This repository contains a simple but powerful web application that leverages the OpenAI GPT-4 model to create an AI-powered chatbot.
-The application is built with Flask and provides an easy-to-use interface where users can interact with the AI.
+This repository contains a simple yet powerful web application called **PantryPro**, which leverages the OpenAI GPT-4 model to generate recipes based on user-supplied ingredients.
+The application is built with Flask and provides an easy-to-use interface where users can input ingredients and receive creative recipe suggestions.

 ## Features